litchie/exult-ios/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.07
+	- Fixed reagent bug for linear spells.
+	- Removed Fire Snake spell from the list as it is not castable.
+	- Improved Mass Resurrection spell to work only if there are resurrectable bodies within range of the spell.
 version: 0.11.06
 	- Updated Joneleth and Laundo and his goons to use the new set_usecode_fun intrinsic.